arulvelu21/Automation_Dashboard/README.md

 - Server-side filtering by selected use case names for reporting aggregates for better performance on large datasets.
 - Reporting table alignment: consistent numeric alignment, two-line unit headers, fixed column widths, and hours standardized to two decimals.
 - Recent Activity section based on reporting daily aggregates (no dependency on legacy runs table).
+- Prevent page jump: all query-string updates (filters, toggles, use case selections) use `scroll: false` so the view doesn't auto-scroll to the top.
+- Top Use Cases cards have equal height and aligned content across the grid for a cleaner layout.
+- Data layer is resilient when tables are missing:
+  - If the configured reporting table is absent, aggregates return an empty list (no 500).
+  - Savings reference table is optional; if it's missing, savings default to zero instead of throwing.
+- Node version pinning: added `.nvmrc` (Node 20) for consistent local dev.

 ## Data model & mapping
 This dashboard primarily uses two tables: